-- Lack of vitamin B. This could very well be you, especially if you eat vegan or vegetarian.
+- Lack of vitamin B. This could very well be you, especially if you eat a vegan or vegetarian diet.

 What can you do about it?

-Celebrity stylist extraordinaire Jen Atkin, who manages the coifs of the Kardashian-Jenners, Bella Hadid, and Chrissy Teigen, among others, is known by most influential hair stylist in the world ATM.
+Celebrity stylist extraordinaire Jen Atkin, who manages the coifs of the Kardashian-Jenners, Bella Hadid, and Chrissy Teigen, among others, is one of the most influential hair stylists in the world.
 (She even has hair products for pets!)
 Atkin points out that the greasies can be combated by using a different product on the roots and the ends of your hair.
 She recommends a hydrating shampoo for the ends, and a cleansing shampoo for the roots.

 Stylist to the stars Marrisa Marino, who does Selena Gomez’s hair, adds that washing too much can cause the greasies.
 "Washing too often actually sends a signal for your scalp to produce more oil, leaving you in a vicious cycle," she says.
 "Using dry shampoo every other day instead of washing with regular shampoo can help decrease oil production."

 As an FYI, we can certainly recommend Facetune as one of the best hair color app solutions out there.
-And if not, have no fear; behold, more tips from the pros, from the sort of obvious to the blatantly bolder moves:
+And behold, more tips from the pros:

 - Go natural.
-Take a total va-cay from all hair products and see what it does for you.
-Aim for at least a week and ideally take a break for 10 loonnggg days.
+Take a total vacay from all hair products and see what it does for you.
+Aim for at least a week and ideally take a break for 10 long days.

 - Deep clean with aloe.
-Aloe vera has antibacterial and antioxidant properties that kill fungus and bacterias.
-It’s effective eliminating the excess oil of your scalp.
+Aloe vera has antibacterial and antioxidant properties that kill fungi and bacteria.
+It’s effective in eliminating the excess oils on your scalp.

 - Use cornstarch or baby powder.
 The great-grandparents of the dry shampoo.
-Sprinkle some on to absorb oil instantly.
+Sprinkle some on your scalp to absorb oil instantly.

 - Try baby shampoo.
-Try shampoo with tea tree oil.
-Try just any new kind of shampoo.
+Shampoo with tea tree oil is a good option.
+Or just try any new kind of shampoo.

 - Rinse with apple cider vinegar.
-ACV is super acidic, which which helps balance the pH level of the scalp, which will help reduce oil buildup on your hair.
-Experiment with other ingredients you definitely have at home, like honey and green tea, as they’re are supposed to help eliminate oil naturally.
+ACV is super acidic, which helps balance the pH level of the scalp, and this will help reduce oil buildup on your hair.
+Experiment with other ingredients you definitely have at home, like honey and green tea, as they're are supposed to help eliminate oil naturally.

 - Use a scalp scrub.
 Exfoliate.
 Renew it all.

-- Switch your pillow cases every night.
-Or, because that sounds like a lot of work, start by changing them more frequently.
+- Switch your pillowcases every night.
+Or if that sounds like a lot of work, start by changing them more frequently.